Bisoprolol: Effects, Side Effects & Why You Should Never Stop It Abruptly

 Cold hands and feet

-Further side effects at a glance
+Other side effects at a glance

-Side effectFrequencyWhat to do
+Side effectFrequencyWhat to do?

 Fatigue / exhaustionCommonImproves after 2–4 weeks.
 Morning intake helps some patients.